S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 -   Besides the summary, more details about the driver and the associated requirement may be kept in a [logbook](section:logbook).
 -   Ensure the description of the purpose clarifies why the work of delegatees is relevant for the organization.
 -   Whilst the purpose can sometimes be clarified only by describing the main requirement the domain responds to, it's helpful to describe the primary driver behind the requirement as well, as it helps to clarify context and supports monitoring and evaluating outcomes.
--   Sometimes the Primary Driver is generic and obvious, for example, in the case of an HR or Marketing domain.
+-   Sometimes the primary driver is generic and obvious, for example, in the case of an HR or Marketing domain.

 ### Key Responsibilities